cicada-lang/xvm/docs/diary/2023-11-04-simple-linear-type-system.md

 But the semantics of composition is so good.
 It feels evil, but maybe I can implement both `-` and `--`.

+How to implement `--`?

+A frame can record the stack pointer on enter,
+`--` can use this stack pointer to collect types into `input_type_stack`.

 # Defining types

 About defining types,